-Together with the start of the ELM an increasing number of filaments can be seen in Fig. 2, including some in the near field of the imaging system.
-In particular, the frames at 0 $\mu$ s and 8 $\mu$ s show towards the right edge of the images the same filaments as those displayed in Fig. 2 at these same times relative to the ELM time.
-These filaments, with their Da emission enhanced by the GPI deuterium puff, are imaged "end-on" in Fig. 1.
+of filaments can be seen in Fig. 2, including some in the near field of the imaging system.
+In particular, the frames at 0 and 8 μ s show toward the right edge of the images the same filaments as those displayed in Fig. 2 at these same times relative to the ELM time.
+These filaments, with their D{α} emission enhanced by the GPI deuterium puff, are imaged "end-on" in Fig. 1.

-The contrast enhanced frame in Fig. 2 at +8 $\mu$ s shows the overlay of two magnetic field lines.
-As can be seen here, and widely published in the literature, these filaments are aligned with the local magnetic field.
-They are located in the SOL, open field line region and extend beyond the high shear region near the X-point, reaching the divertor target plates.
-Although the radial and toroidal position of the primary filaments can be tracked from frame-to-frame by matching their images with particular magnetic field line overlays (as shown in Fig. 2), the close fitting stabilizing plates in NSTX (outer gaps of <10 cm) prevent such tracking to be done for more than a few frames before the filaments make contact with the material wall.
+The contrast enhanced frame in Fig. 2 at +8 μ s shows the overlay of two magnetic field lines.
+As can be seen here, and widely published in the literature,^{5,8} these filaments are aligned with the local magnetic field.
+They are located in the

+SOL, open field line region and extend beyond the high shear region near the X-point, reaching the divertor target plates.
+Although the radial and toroidal position of the primary filaments can be tracked from frame to frame by matching their images with particular magnetic field line overlays (as shown in Fig. 2), the close fitting stabilizing plates in NSTX (outer gaps of $<10\,$ cm) prevent such tracking to be done for more than a few frames before the filaments make contact with the material wall.
 Using the GPI setup the radial velocity of these filaments was reported in Ref.
 12 to be up to 8 km/s.
-At the same time, the toroidal velocities were measured to be as high as 20 km/s, equivalent to poloidal velocities of <11 km/s.
+At the same time, the toroidal velocities were measured to be as high as $20\,$ km/s, equivalent to poloidal velocities of $<11\,$ km/s.
 This toroidal rotation is in the same direction as the rotation of the core plasma in NSTX.

 While the number of filaments seen in the wide angle, global view of NSTX increases with time during the early stages on the ELM evolution (Fig. 2), several different phenomena affect the number of filaments being observed.
-In first place, due to break-up and dispersal of the filament and/or recycling of loosely bound particles at the plasma facing components as the filaments interact with them, individual nearby filaments can coalesce into a larger size filament.
-Such is the case of the group of 3 filaments observed in Fig. 2, frame at $+8 \ \mu s$ (the right most of this group being the one overlaid with the blue field line).
-In the frame at 33 $\mu s$ , this group appears as a single, wider filament.
+In first place, due to breakup and dispersal of the filament and/or recycling of loosely bound particles at the plasma facing components as the filaments interact with them, individual nearby filaments can coalesce into a larger size filament.
+Such is the case of the group of three filaments observed in Fig. 2, frame at +8 μ s (the right most of this group being the one overlaid with the blue field line).
+In the frame at 33 μ s, this group appears as a single, wider filament.

-Conversely, as a filament propagates in the SOL it can break or generate separate sub-structures.
+Conversely, as a filament propagates in the SOL it can break or generate separate substructures.
 An example of this is seen in the evolution of the filament indicated with the green field line in Fig. 2.
-This filament, while propagating toroidally and finally interacting with the PFC in the frame at 41 $\mu$ s, gives rise to a few additional filaments as seen, for instance, in the frame at 33 $\mu$ s (portion of image highlighted with a circle).
-A similar phenomenon, i.e., the increase of the effective toroidal mode number, was observed by Neuhauser et al. in ASDEX Upgrade and reported in Ref.
+This filament, while propagating toroidally and finally interacting with the PFC in the frame at 41 μ s, gives rise to a few additional filaments as seen, for instance, in the frame at 33 μ s (portion of image highlighted with a circle).
+A similar phenomenon, i.e., the increase in the effective toroidal mode number, was observed by Neuhauser et al. in ASDEX Upgrade and reported in Ref.
 9. Finally, it should be pointed out, the presence of secondary ELM filaments originating in the confinement degradation due to the ELM, as presented in Ref.
-12, can be misinterpreted as an increase in the number of primary filaments and an additional increase in the toroidal quasi-mode number.
+12, can be misinterpreted as an increase in the number of primary filaments and an additional increase in the toroidal quasimode number.